 University Police and the Division of University Communications are authorized to communicate emergency information on behalf of the university using approved communication channels (e.g. "UB Alert").
 These channels may include: university email, text messaging, UB websites, news releases, electronic campus signage and emergency phone lines.
 For more information about UB’s emergency communications channels and procedures, go to the emergency website.

 During a weather emergency or other event that disrupts normal university operations, University Communications staff will reach out to members of the media to engage their assistance in notifying the public.

 As a state agency, the University at Buffalo complies fully with the New York State Freedom of Information Law (FOIL), which was enacted to assure public accountability of state agencies while protecting individuals against unwarranted invasions of personal privacy.

 Pursuant to SUNY Policy 6601: Compliance with FOIL, UB’s public records are made available through the campus records access officer.
-Any university employee receiving a public records request from the news media should direct it to UB’s designated records access officer, and inform the Office of University Communications.
+Any university employee receiving a public records request from the news media should direct it to UB’s designated records access officer, and inform the Division of University Communications.

 Records Access Officer

 Brian T. Hines

 Human Resources Employee Relations